The Neustrowski-Watembach Family

 A party of contractors working on the Egmont Road have suffered a considerable amount of damage at the hands of some people who had passed by.
 The contractors, who are Polish settlers living several miles away, left for their homes on the Saturday afternoon, and on the following Monday found that somebody had slept in their tents on Saturday night, and had made free with the provisions.
 The hospitable Poles have no objection to their chattels being made use of in this way, but were much annoyed to find that the unbidden guests had destroyed what food they could not eat, and had torn up several books and scattered the leaves for miles along the road.2

-From 1880 Poles started building on their own land.
+From 1880, Poles started building on their own land.
 They bought—by auction—drawn lots on the Mount Taranaki (then Mount Egmont) side of Mountain Road (SH3).
-The English settlers had already taken up the cleared land on the other side, apparently confiscated by the New Zealand government after the Taranaki Wars.
+The English settlers had already taken up the cleared land on the other side of the road, confiscated from the local Māori by the New Zealand government after the Taranaki Wars.
 The English called the area between the road and the mountain “the German settlement,” a term that riled the Poles.
 In Inglewood the locals renamed James Street “German Street,” again not accepting the ethnicity of the Polish families living there.
 It later reverted to James Street.

-“It was four lines on a map, solid bush, full of vines, water, swamps and no road to it.”
+“It was four lines on a map, solid bush, full of vines, water, swamps, and no road to it.”

-“When land became available to the new settlers great-grandfather August Neustrowski bought a farm.
-It was four lines on a map, solid bush, full of vines, water, swamps and no road to it.”
+“When land became available to the new settlers, great-grandfather August Neustrowski bought a farm.
+It was four lines on a map, solid bush, full of vines, water, swamps, and no road to it.”

-August’s name appears in the October 1882 return of the freeholders of new zealand, compiled by the government’s property tax department.3 The roll states that he was a labourer and living in Midhirst when he bought 85 acres in Taranaki, valued at £131.
-The same return shows two of his brothers-in-law, Anton and Thomas Potroz, each a “labourer of Midhirst,” and each having purchased 41 acres valued at £81.
-The property tax commissioner, in his introduction to the roll, noted that on that date there were about 143,000 non-Maori men and 71,240 land owners in New Zealand.
+August’s name appears in the October 1882 return of the freeholders of new zealand, compiled by the government’s property tax department.3 The roll states that he was a labourer, lived in Midhirst and owned 85 acres in Taranaki, valued at £131.
+The same return shows two of his brothers-in-law, Anton and Thomas Potroz, each a “labourer of Midhirst,” owning 41 acres valued at £81.
+The property tax commissioner, in his introduction to the roll, noted that on that date there were about 143,000 non-Māori men and 71,240 landowners in New Zealand.

-“Individual property owners were the only ones who could vote at that time—this excluded most Maori.
-The Poles put a deposit on the land but they had no capital income, which is why they started contracting,” said Ray.
+“Individual property owners were the only ones allowed to vote at that time.
+This excluded most Māori.
+The Poles put deposits on the land, but they had no capital income, which is why they started contracting.”

 “The Polish side close to the mountain was rougher and colder than the other side.
-It was mostly solid bush but there were some open spaces around the Norfolk Road because during the Taranaki Wars the Maori made refuge clearings to grow food away from the battle zones.”
+It was mostly solid bush but there were some open spaces around the Norfolk Road [Midhirst] because during the Taranaki Wars the Māori made refuge clearings to grow food away from the battle zones.”

 “In northern Poland it was customary to marry by arrangement, not for love but to improve your social status.
 I think grandfather must have had the mindset that it was time he got married, and to someone with a similar background.”

 The misspelling of Polish names continued after death.
-Mariane Watembach’s Polish name is impossible to find in Waitara cemetery where she is buried.
+Marianna Watembach’s Polish name is impossible to find in Waitara cemetery where she is buried.
 Her headstone says “Martha Watemburg” and her husband’s “Joseph Watemburg.”
 Her married surname seems to have fewer variations than her maiden name.
-During my research for this story I did not find one correct feminine version of Mariane’s maiden name, Niestrowska.
-The fritz reuter passenger manifest, transcribed in Hamburg, spelt it Nietswowsky.
-Variations include Newstrowski, Nejstrowski, Neustnowski, Neustrewski, Neustroski, Neutroski, and Nesterowski.
+During my research for this story I did not find one correct feminine version of Marianna’s maiden name, Nejstrowska.

 “Grandmother told me she was sent out to service at 11 and became so homesick that she could not stay in one place for longer than six months.”